 Happy Birthday to You

-There are 12 current and former NHL players who were born on this date.
-The first was Gerry Couture in 1925 and the most recent is Panthers forward Henrik Borgstrom, who was born in 1997.
+There are 14 current and former NHL players who were born on this date.
+The first was Gerry Couture in 1925 and the most recent is Chicago Blackhawks defenseman Alec Regula, born in 2000.